andreaslam/ZanLing-TrueZero/README.md

 - `getinferencetime.rs` - used for benchmarking inference times and batching effectiveness through calculating the nodes/s.

 ### External Engine testing (UCI compliant)
 - `uci.rs` - contains code for UCI implementation.
+Code modified from JW's [monty](https://github.com/jw1912/monty) engine
 - `ucimain.rs` - used for running games using UCI.

 ### Source code for the Engine